-A look at inspiring inclusive business ventures and supporters
+A look at inspiring inclusive business ventures and supporters to underserved women

 In Zambia, beekeeping used to be men’s work.
 Making beehives from barks and hanging them high up into trees requires strength.
 Later, farmers spend days in the fields to harvest honey.
 For women with children, this is hardly possible.